-FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
-Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
+FERPA permits the disclosure of PII from students' education records, without consent of the student, if the disclosure meets certain conditions.
+Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, FERPA regulations require the institution to record the disclosure.
 Eligible students have a right to inspect and review the record of disclosures.
-A post secondary institution may disclose PII from the education records without obtaining prior written consent of the student -
+A post secondary institution may disclose PII from the education records without obtaining prior written consent of the student:

-• To other school officials, including faculty, within the University whom the school has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced
+- To other school officials, including faculty, within the University whom the school has determined to have legitimate educational interests.
+This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions. - To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer. - To authorized federal, state and local educational authorities, such as a state postsecondary authority that is responsible for supervising the University's state-supported education programs. - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid.

-- institutional services or functions, provided that the conditions listed in $\S99.31(a)(1)(i)(B)(1) (a)(1)(i)(B)(2)$ are met. $(\S99.31(a)(1)$ - To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student's enrollment or transfer, subject to the requirements of §99.34. (§99.31(a)(2)) - To authorized representatives of the U. S. Comptroller General, the U. S. Attorney General, the U.S. Secretary of Education, or State and local educational authorities, such as a State postsecondary authority that is responsible for supervising the University's State-supported education programs.
-Disclosures under this provision may be made, subject to the requirements of §99.35, in connection with an audit or evaluation of Federal- or State-supported education programs, or for the enforcement of or compliance with Federal legal requirements that relate to those programs.
-These entities may make further disclosures of PII to outside entities that are designated by them as their authorized representatives to conduct any audit, evaluation, or enforcement or compliance activity on their behalf. (§§99.31(a)(3) and 99.35) - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid. (§99.31(a)(4)) - To organizations conducting studies for, or on behalf of, the school, in order to: (a) develop, validate, or administer predictive tests; (b) administer student aid programs; or (c) improve instruction. (§99.31(a)(6)) - To accrediting organizations to carry out their accrediting functions. ((§99.31(a)(7)) - To parents of an eligible student if the student is a dependent for IRS tax purposes. (§99.31(a)(8)) - To comply with a judicial order or lawfully issued subpoena. (§99.31(a)(9)) - To appropriate officials in connection with a health or safety emergency, subject to §99.36. (§99.31(a)(10)) - Information the school has designated as "directory information" under §99.37. (§99.31(a)(11)) - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense, subject to the requirements of §99.39.
-The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding. (§99.31(a)(13)) - To the general public, the final results of a disciplinary proceeding, subject to the requirements of §99.39, if the school determines the student is an alleged perpetrator of a crime of violence or non-forcible sex offense and the student has committed a violation of the school's rules or policies with respect to the allegation made against him or her. (§99.31(a)(14))
+- To organizations conducting studies for, or on behalf of, the school, in order to: develop, validate, or administer predictive tests; administer student aid programs; or improve instruction. - To accrediting organizations to carry out their accrediting functions. - To parents of an eligible student if the student is a dependent for IRS tax purposes. - To comply with a judicial order or lawfully issued subpoena. - To appropriate officials in connection with a health or safety emergency. - Information the school has designated as directory information - To a victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense.
+The disclosure may only include the final results of the disciplinary proceeding with respect to that alleged crime or offense, regardless of the finding. - To the general public, the final results of a disciplinary proceeding, if the school determines the student is an alleged perpetrator of a crime of violence or nonforcible sex offense and the student has committed a violation of the school's rules or policies with respect to the allegation made against him or her.

-Privacy Protection for Students Enrolled in Distance Education and Accessing DMU Website
+Student Contact Information

+Student contact information is made available by the Office of Registrar, which includes student names, hometown, address, telephone numbers, photographs and email addresses.

+A student who submitted a written request to the University registrar to withhold release of the directory information will not be included in the student contact information listing.
+Students should be aware that if excluded from the directory information listing, no information can be given outside of the University without a specific written request.

+For more information on the Department of Education FERPA policy, use the link below.

+FERPA Policy

-Privacy Policy
+Privacy Protection